 I have no idea why it’s called a punch list, but it’s really just a final checklist of what needs attention.
 Here’s an example.

 I remember creating our punch list moving into a new home in 2007.
-My husband and I scoured each room, looking for imperfections which needed fixing before we took final ownership of the house.
+My husband and I scoured each room, looking for imperfections that needed fixing before we took final ownership of the house.
 There were a few big things – lights installed incorrectly, for example.
 However, the bulk of the list was a litany of small to medium items.

-- Corner of living room ceiling requires touch-up.
+• Corner of living room ceiling requires touch-up

-- Pencil marks on wall in upstairs bathroom.
+• Pencil marks on wall in upstairs bathroom

 I’m pretty sure it took 1-2 days to complete the repair of every single item on our punch list.

-One exercise I’ve done with clients is to create a CX Punch List.
+One exercise we’ve developed with clients is to create a CX Punch List.
 Make it a mission to correct or repair every small thing that’s preventing your customers from completing their task or creating unnecessary effort for them.
-Here’s how to do it.

 Gather up a group of either your department or several others, if you can.
 Then challenge the group with the question: what can we do something about in the next month?
+(Some organizations use a 90-day rule.
+I’ve found we can overestimate what can happen in 90 days.
+Start with 30 and then you can expand from there.)

 Make it a sprint.